SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Experimental Results

-\emph{No Noisy Commits.} First, for supervised program repair, the past commits used for training may be noisy.
-Past commits mined from GitHub are not guaranteed as atomic bug fix commits \cite{fse21commit}, they may include bug unrelated code changes (e.g., new functions, comments, optimization, etc).
-On the contrary, all training samples generated by our perturbation model are controlled with specific perturbation actions.
-Moreover, our diagnostic extraction phase guarantees they are all real bug-triggering training samples.
-Therefore, with even fever training samples, \approach achieves a better performance.
+\textbf{Quantity versus quality of training samples.} \approach is trained on fewer samples than CoCoNuT, CURE and RewardRepair, yet yields better performance.
+This suggests the perturbation-based training samples are of higher quality and contain more information.
+There are two reasons for it: project-specific knowledge and no noisy commits.
+For supervised program repair, the past commits used for training from GitHub suffer from many limitations: they are not guaranteed to be atomic bug fix commits \cite{fse21commit} and they may include unrelated code changes (e.g., new functions, comments and optimization, etc).
+On the contrary, all training samples generated by our perturbation model are controlled and guaranteed to bug-triggering samples with no unrelated changes.